Amsterdam/contrib-guide/docs/code.md

 - **Efficiency** — will things scale and still be responsive?
 - **Readability** — can you understand what's going on?
 - **Requirements** — does the commit fulfill the requirements of the ticket
+- **Does the code do what is should do** -- run the code and see if it does not do weird things like downloading the internet.
+- **Check that code endpoints and parameters are sufficiently tested** -- there should be minumum amount of health checks
+- **Debug mode / health checks** -- Common security mistakes should be checked.
+- **